JulianCataldo/astro-content/README.md

   - `Content` Astro component especially, is not propertly typed.
 - [ ] Same for `YamlInstance`, which need some love, generally.
 - [ ] Actual runtime JSON Schema validation, not just _reporting_ errors, but pro-actively preventing them to occur, with opt-out capabilities.
+- [ ] Custom Markdown linting rules -> Should hook up with `.remarkrc.mjs`, so user benefit from both IDE and Web app custom rules.
 - [ ] …

 <div class="git-only">